Mike Gesicki Player Prop Bets for NFL Week 8 | Miami vs. Buffalo 10/31/2021

 Season Stats

-- So far this season, 18.4% of the 277 passes thrown by his team have gone Gesicki's way.

-- With two targets in the red zone this season, Gesicki has been on the receiving end of 8.0% of his team's 25 red zone pass attempts.
+- Gesicki (two red zone targets) has been the recipient of 8.0% of his team's 25 red zone pass attempts.

-- The Dolphins have thrown the ball in 65.8% of their plays from scrimmage this year while running the ball 34.2% of the time.
-This offensive attack ranks 27th in the NFL in points scored.
+- The Dolphins, who rank 27th in the NFL in points scored, have dropped back to pass 65.8% of the time while opting for the ground attack 34.2% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Gesicki's matchup with the Bills.